TheOverthinkerDev/aigei-audio-downloader/QUICK_FIX.md

 ## 🧪 Quick Test Steps

 ### Test 1: Basic Extension
-1. Open `simple_test.html` in Chrome
+1. Open extension popup by clicking icon in toolbar
-2. Click "Check Extension" button
-3. Should show "Extension ID: [some-id]"
+2. Should show "Aigei Audio Downloader" interface
+3. Should display current stats (0 files detected initially)

-### Test 2: APIs Working
+### Test 2: IDM Integration Test
-1. Click "Test APIs" button
+1. Go to aigei.com and try to play an audio file
-2. Should show "Storage API: Working" and list permissions
+2. Extension should detect and list the audio URLs
+3. Click "Tải xuống" button to test IDM integration

-### Test 3: Popup Works
+### Test 3: Manual Copy Test
-1. Click extension icon in Chrome toolbar
-2. Popup should open showing "Aigei Audio Downloader"
-3. Should show "Chưa có file âm thanh nào được phát hiện"
+1. Click "Copy URL" button on any detected audio
+2. Open IDM manually and paste URL to verify it works
+3. Should successfully start download in IDM

 ### Test 4: Audio Detection
 1. Go to aigei.com